Tarsiciosh/EssentialFeed/README.md

 [load persistent container store upon CoreDataFeedStore initialization]
 - add context (NSManagedObjectContext) to CoreDataFeedStore [add private background context to perform store operations]
+- add description(url) to the container
+[make storeURL an explicit dependency so we can inject test-specific URLs (such as `/dev/null`) to avoid sharing state with production (and other tests!)]
 ```